fifah9/fifah9/README.md

 ## 💡 Fun Fact
 <p align="center">
-  I believe that learning and working are forms of worship ✨
+  Learning step by step, and enjoying the journey ✨
 </p>